flaviogheri/flaviogheri.github.io/_posts/2023-10-20-Machine-Learning-Assignemnt.markdown

 ### 1. Red Pixel Values

-This was simply done by
+This was simply done by * talk about how red pixel values appeared to be quite distinct for the cube*

 ![histogram of image]({{site.baseurl}}/assets/img/image_processing.png)

+* include more information about hyper parameter tuning of the neural network *